LearnersGuild/guide/Game_Manual/Cognitive_Apprenticeship.md

 The Learning Operating System (LOS, for short) at Learners Guild uses a mechanic called cognitive apprenticeship.

 Cognitive Apprenticeship is a method for transferring knowledge and skills from one person to another.
-It is based on the simple idea that humans learn from observing each other, immitating each other, and then trying to innovate or improve on what they see others doing.
+It is based on the simple idea that humans learn from observing each other, imitating each other, and then trying to innovate or improve on what they see others doing.

 ### Apprenticeship